qiao-xin/DupGen_finder/README.md

 blastp -query query_file -db database -evalue 1e-10 -max_target_seqs 5 -outfmt 6 -out xyz.blast
 ```

-**NOTE**: All input files should be stored under the same folder (the "data_directory" parameter).
+**NOTE**: All input files should be stored under the same folder (the "-i" option).
 For more parameters please see below.

 ## Running